Philadelphia Mesothelioma Lawyer

 - During that period, 1,576 of those deaths occurred in Philadelphia County, the third-highest number in the state.

-- Several employers industries in Philadelphia used asbestos and exposed workers, including the U.S. Navy, textile mills, and manufacturing plants.
+- Several employers and industries in Philadelphia used asbestos and exposed workers, including the U.S. Navy, textile mills, and manufacturing plants.

 - Philadelphia public schools are currently facing serious exposure risks in many of the district’s older buildings.